 When my siblings were together, we talked a lot about the family and any memories we had.
 A new one was that my maternal great-grandmother was a moonshiner.
 She had the “stil” under the chicken coop, and the Feds could never find it.
 Pretty funny…huh!

 So it’s really not about the person, it’s about the actions and the memories that keep us rooted.
-Knowing what the family did, where they came from and what they stood for gives us that needed grounding.
+Knowing what the family did, where they came from, and what they stood for gives us that needed grounding.

 It is imperative we think that way, so we can process our grief, and move on in life.
 Associating the person with the memory will disassociate us from the pain and grief of missing them in person.
 Realizing that the family will continue helps us to see the big picture…that we a part of a larger family…a tradition…something to be passed on.
 Then it becomes a torch we can carry, as we are the next generation.
-We pass the traditions and memories to our children.
+We pass on the traditions and memories to our children.